 Don’t let your child “self-soothe”.
 They can’t.
 Humans are not born with emotional regulation.
 They need your help to learn emotional regulation skills.

 Problem solving skills and coping skills aren’t born out of thin air.
 They need to be taught.
 Ask questions and give hints or options to help children solve the problem.
 Prompting them to think also helps them self-regulate their emotions.

 DON’T use time-outs

 Time-outs for kids, when done, properly can be an effective disciplinary tool.
-Unfortunately, most parents don’t do it correctly.
+Unfortunately, most parents don’t use timeout correctly.
 As a result, it becomes a punishment.

 If you find yourself saying things like “If you don’t stop now, you’ll get a time-out”, then you are using it as a punishment.
 It’s not natural.

 But if you’re asking your child, “You look really upset.
 Do you need a place to calm yourself down?” and if your child agrees to go, then it means your child is overstimulated and a time-out is a natural solution to help them calm down.

 The unpleasant natural consequence itself is already a punishment.
 So don’t pile on your child’s misery by adding unnatural punishment.

 They are learning the real consequences of their negative action.